 The first job we’ll ask you to do is eye cleaning for the dogs who need it.
 Then you’ll progress to help treat the dogs with bad skin conditions.
 Brushing and shampooing will also be a major activity.

-We also give a lot of dogs vitamins in rice with fish.
+We give a lot of dogs vitamins in rice with fish.
 This task is quite time consuming so once you feel confident with the dogs we’ll ask you to help.
-Monthly de-tick treatment and de-worming are very important tasks which you’ll be asked to help with.
+Monthly de-tick treatment and de-worming are very important tasks which you may also be asked to help with.

 There will be lots of cleaning to do each day.
-The dogs’ bed bowls need washing out regularly and if we have puppies their pens need cleaning every day.
-If we don’t have any, they still need to be cleaned once a week in preparation for new comers.
+The dogs’ beds and bowls need washing out regularly and if we have puppies their pens need cleaning daily.
+When we don’t have puppies, we will clean them once a week in preparation for new comers.
 And of course lots of cuddling and socialising with the dogs.